Chatham University: Statistics

 Biography

-Muriel Elizabeth Bowser is an American politician who has served as the current mayor of the District of Columbia since 2015.
+Muriel Elizabeth Bowser is an American politician who has served as the mayor of the District of Columbia since 2015.
 A member of the Democratic Party, she previously represented the 4th ward as a member of the Council of the District of Columbia from 2007 to 2015.
-She is the second female mayor of the District of Columbia after Sharon Pratt, and the first woman to be reelected to that position.
+She is the second female mayor of the District of Columbia after Sharon Pratt.
+Since taking office in 2015, she has secured three consecutive mayoral victories—the first African‑American woman to do so.

 3. Laleh Bakhtiar